-Your reasons for needing the loan will help you decide the type of loan you get.
-It’s important to note that If you’re starting a business, it’s almost impossible to get a loan in your first year of operation.
+Your reasons for needing the loan will help you decide on the type of loan to apply for.
+It’s important to note that if you’re starting a business, it’s almost impossible to get a loan in your first year of operation.
 Lenders require cash flow to support repayment of the loan, so startups are typically disqualified from financing.
 Instead, starting entrepreneurs can rely on business credit cards, borrowing from friends and family, crowdfunding, personal loans or a microloan from a nonprofit lender.

 5. Determine the best small-business lender to work with